 Wake-Up Call: Civil rights, better late than never

+"You all wasted our time," proclaimed community activist Alvertis Simmons at a public forum held July 27 by the Colorado Division of Civil Rights.
 "This was not a waste of your time," replied Rico Munn, the cool-headed director of the Department of Regulatory Affairs, which includes the Division of Civil Rights.
 "We're trying to put together a report that has not been done in a decade."
+A decade?

 Get the Weekly Newsletter